What happens around these parts in August is that most of my flowers dry up.

-And I can’t leave out the cannas that I moved from the side of the house last year and now are everywhere.
-They keep on keepin’ on too.
-Multiplying at a rapid rate.
+And I can’t leave out the cannas that I moved from the side of the house last year.
+They are multiplying rapidly in the yard.

-I so enjoy them all while they’re here.
+I so enjoy all these pretty flowers while they’re here.
 Showing off their blooms, heads faced toward the sun.
 But for everything there is a season.

 And when August rolls around, kids are thinking about going back to school.
-Mothers are gearing up for car pools.
+Mothers are gearing up for carpools.
 August means change.
 It means fall is not far away.

 Thank goodness I have them captured in pictures to enjoy all year long.